Proper time expansions and glasma dynamics: Introduction

 This paper is organized as follows.
 In section \ref{sec-method} we explain how we calculate the glasma EMT using a proper time expansion.
 Time and memory constraints limit these calculations to eighth order in the expansion.
 The radius of convergence of the expansion at eighth order is about $0.05-0.06$~fm/c, depending on the quantity that is being calculated.
 Since this time is so small, in particular much less than the time at which we expect the system to reach the hydrodynamic regime, it is of interest to develop methods to increase the radius of convergence of the expansion.
+We note that there are approaches to study the onset of hydrodynamics based on the finding that non-equilibrium systems tend to evolve along a hydrodynamic attractor trajectory, see \cite{Heller:2015dha,Almaalol:2020rnu} and the review \cite{Jankowski:2023fdz}.
 In section \ref{sec-ming} we show how to extend the order of the proper time expansion from eighth all the way to 20th order using an additional approximation.
 The method assumes that there are two distinct ultraviolet scales in the problem, the scale that sets the limit of the classical glasma approach, and the typical transverse momentum scale of the saturated gluons.
 The approximation assumes that these two scales are well separated and that one can therefore introduce a second expansion in their ratio.
 This assumption greatly reduces the total number of terms in the final expression for the EMT and makes it possible to extend calculations to higher orders.
 We will show that for some quantities this approximation works well but for others it does not capture the relevant physics.
-In section \ref{sec-pade} we explore the use of Pad\'e approximates to extend our full eighth order results to higher values of $\tau$.
-We show that using general approximates together with simple physically motivated contraints on the coefficients we obtain a smooth extrapolation of the energy and pressure anisotropy to much larger times.
-These results are largely independent of the form of the approximate.
+In section \ref{sec-pade} we explore the use of Pad\'e approximants to extend our full eighth order results to higher values of $\tau$.
+We show that using general approximants together with simple physically motivated contraints on the coefficients we obtain a smooth extrapolation of the energy and pressure anisotropy to much larger times.
+These results are largely independent of the form of the approximant.
 In section \ref{sec-ML} we study the use of machine learning techniques to determine coefficients at higher orders in the proper time expansion.
-As a test of the method we show that for the transverse-longitudinal pressure anisotropy we can learn known eighth order coefficients from the lower order results.
-We then learn the next two higher order coefficients and give an estimate of the errors in these results.
+As a test of the method we show that for the transverse-longitudinal pressure anisotropy we can learn a function that is a polynomial and has the known eighth order coefficient, from data constructed from the sixth order results.
+We then use the same method learn the next two higher order coefficients and give an estimate of the errors in these results.

 We use natural units with $c = \hbar = k_B =1$.
 Our conventions for indices are: Greek letters $\mu, \nu, \rho, \dots$ for components of four-vectors, Latin letters $i,j,k, \dots$ for components of two-component vectors transverse to the collision axis, and Latin letters from the beginning of the alphabet $a,b, c \dots$ for colour components of the SU($N_c$) gauge group.
 We use three coordinate systems: Minkowski $(t, z, x, y)$, light-cone $(x^+,x^-, x, y)$ and Milne $(\tau, \eta, x, y)$, where $x^\pm = (t\pm z)/\sqrt{2}$, $\tau=\sqrt{t^2-z^2}$ and $\eta=\ln(x^+/x^-)/2$.